Best 4000 Watt Generator Reviewed for 2020

 The Duromax XP4400E has a powerful engine that makes it great for emergencies like a power outage but it’s also useful for outdoor activities like camping.

 This generator is gas-powered and has a tank that holds up to 3.96 gallons of fuel.
-This allows for a run time of 12 hours at 50% capacity.
+Fuel efficiency is a big selling point for this generator.
+You can expect the total run time of around 12 hours at 50% capacity.

 The Duromax XP4400E is both EPA and CARB compliant meaning you can use this generator in the state of California and national parks.